Chaotic sets and Hausdorff dimension for L\"uroth expansions: Preliminaries

 \end{lemma}

 For any non-empty sets $A,B \subseteq \R$, the \emph{diameter} of $A$ is

 and the \emph{distance} between $A$ and $B$ is

-Cantor sets lie in the heart of most of our proofs.
-We will thus require some general estimates for their Hausdorff dimension.
-Suppose $\clA=\bigcup_{n\in\N_0} \clA_n$ is a family of compact subsets of $\R$ with the following properties:
+Cantor sets are at the core of our proofs, so we need some general estimates for their Hausdorff dimension.
+Suppose $\clA=\{\clA_n:n\in\Na_0\}$ is a family of compact subsets of $\R$ with the following properties: